Largest Tree in the World Wrapped in Fire Blankets as Sequoia National Park Burns - NewsBreak

 Largest Tree in the World Wrapped in Fire Blankets as Sequoia National Park Burns

+Go deeper: Sign up for Outside+ today and get access to everything we publish.
 The KNP fire complex in California’s Sequoia National Park, which was ignited by lightning on September 9, has grown to a whopping 9,365 acres in size with zero-percent containment.
 Now, it’s inching frighteningly close to the Giant Forest Preserve, home to General Sherman, the world’s largest tree by volume, and one of the great landmarks of SEKI (Sequoia-Kings Canyon National Parks).
-And fire crews are taking some unusual steps to protect General Sherman and other nearby mega-trees.www.kjan.com
+And fire crews are taking some unusual steps to protect General Sherman and other nearby mega-trees.www.backpacker.com